-Named in honour of Australia's first Aboriginal graduate, the Dr Charles Perkins AO Memorial Oration and Prize was established in 2001 to recognise and celebrate the outstanding contributions made by Charles and other Aboriginal and Torres Strait Islander people to our community, country and society.
+Named in honour of Dr Charles Nelson Perkins AO, who was the first Aboriginal man to graduate from the University of Sydney in 1966, the Dr Charles Perkins AO Memorial Oration and Prize was established in 2001 to recognise and celebrate the outstanding contributions made by Charles and other Aboriginal and Torres Strait Islander people to our community, country and society.

 22 years on, the theme of race relations is still current.
 This event helps to build an understanding of race relations between Indigenous and non-Indigenous Australians and empower individuals and the wider community to contribute to this important conversation.

 Celebrating the University’s deep history and connection to Aboriginal and Torres Strait Islander Peoples, the Oration includes a recognition of academically gifted students through the Charles Perkins Memorial Prize.

 Awarded to the top four Indigenous students at the University based on the highest academic results in their field, each winner is awarded $4000.

 The 2023 recipients of the Charles Perkins Memorial Prize are:

 “I am hard-nosed about some things and you have to be in Aboriginal affairs."

 Rachel Perkins explains the significance of the Charles Perkins Oration.

 Past Orators reflect on 20 years of the Charles Perkins Oration.

 2022 Charles Perkins Oration by GetUp!
 CEO Larissa Baldwin